Maths - Algebraic Topology

 Determining Same Shape

 There are different ways to 'equate' shapes such as homotopy equivalence and homeomorphisms.
-Homotopy equivalence tells us that a shape can be continuously deformed into another shape.
-A homeomorphism is a stricter comparison.

-For instance a Möbius band is homotopy equivalent to a band but they are not homeomorphic. diagram
+For instance a Möbius band is homotopy equivalent to a non-twisted band but they are not homeomorphic. diagram

 Homotopy Equivalence